 - – Cross-sectional area of the water flow.

 💡 Learn more about volumetric flow rate by checking out our flow rate calculator.

 Most efficient cross-section of open channels

 In the construction of large projects like water channels, we want to design these structures so that they are relatively easy to build while also being cost-efficient.
-Knowing the relationship of the channel's characteristics and the potential water flow rate it needs to carry, we've arrived with channel cross-sections that are most economical and most efficient.
+Knowing the channel's characteristics and the potential water flow rate it needs to carry helps us know which channel cross-sections are most economical and efficient.

 As some form of mnemonics, we can imagine a few things to understand the table above better.
 For the most efficient rectangular channel, imagine a square channel filled halfway.
 On the other hand, you can imagine a regular hexagon filled halfway for the most efficient trapezoidal channel.
 You can also imagine a half-filled square channel for the most efficient triangular channel.
 Only this time, the imaginary square channel must be tilted 45° to the side.
 Lastly, letting water flow at a depth equal to the radius of a circular pipe or a semi-circular channel results in another most efficient cross-section.